-The Fund's total return (pre-tax) from January 1, 2021 to September 30, 2021 was 14.65%.
+The Fund's total return (pre-tax) from January 1, 2023 to September 30, 2023 was 11.59%.

-Average Annual Total Returns (for the periods ended December 31, 2020)
+Average Annual Total Returns (for the periods ended December 31, 2022)

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Your actual after-tax returns will depend on your tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
+In some cases, the Fund's return after taxes may exceed the Fund's return before taxes due to an assumed tax benefit from any losses on a sale of Fund shares at the end of the measurement period.